-This recipe for Apple Streusel Cake is not purely German.
-(There, I said it.)
-Still, it has everything a good German Apple Streusel Cake Recipe should have… Apples, Streusel, it’s not too sweet, and it’s fabulous with whipped cream.
+This recipe for Apple Streusel Cake is a family favorite, and is the recipe I’m asked for most frequently.
+It has everything a good German Apple Streusel Cake Recipe should have… Apples, Streusel, it’s not too sweet, and it’s fabulous with whipped cream.
 I call it a hybrid.
 This recipe is one of my go-to recipes when I need to bring a dessert, but want to bring something besides brownies, and it’s a good “everyday” cake (plus, it’s a big seller at school bake sales!).
 Despite it’s simplicity, you can serve the apple filled squares on fine china to your Kaffee Klatsch guests.

 And if there is any left over, my kids love to eat it for breakfast.